topherhunt/cheatsheets/elixir/howto/phoenix_new/phoenix_new.md

 ## Misc.

+  * Search for any forgotten mentions of `my_app` or `MyApp` in your project and replace it with your app name.

   * Add my standard querying and changeset validation helpers to `repo.ex`. (see snippet)

   * Add `lib/my_app/helpers.ex` with some common helpers: